slowernews/wisdom-tldr/chapters/introduction.md

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

 <!--
+> *'Quem não chora não mama.'*

+> *'how we spend our days is how we spend our lives.' -- Annie Dillard*

 > *'Só os mais corajosos conseguem fazer a paz' -- Trump*

 Life is not something that “has' meaning -- it’s something we give meaning to.
 You don’t “end up' with a meaningful life, you create it.